Getting a Spanish Mortgage from Saudi Arabia or Qatar

 Why pre-approval is especially valuable from abroad

 Pre-approval is useful for anyone.
-From the Gulf, it becomes even more valuable.
+From Saudi Arabia or Qatar, it becomes even more valuable.
 It helps establish a realistic budget, reduces the risk of reserving the wrong property and creates a more credible position when you are negotiating from outside Spain.
 It also saves time by making sure the bank conversation starts before the property deadline starts shouting.

 The white-glove difference